-The graph below illustrates the actual fundraising dollars, including gifts, private grants, pledges and bequests, compared to goal for the past five years.
-Pledges and bequests have not met the eligibility requirements for recognition criteria of GASB Statement No. 33 (GASB 33) and have not been recorded in the Foundation's financial statements.
+In the graph below, the actual fundraising performance, which includes gifts, private grants, pledges and bequests, exceeded the fundraising goal in each of the past seven years.
+Pledges and bequests have not met the eligibility requirements for recognition criteria of GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions (GASB 33), and are not recorded in the Foundation's financial statements but are included in the following chart.